Wien-Aspern Airport: Redevelopment

 Officials sought land for re-development, and Wien-Aspern Airport was considered.

 In 2005, an architectural competition was announced, and plans to build 8,000 apartments 7,500 industrial jobs, and 18,000 office jobs were made.
 A stone memorial plaque was built on the old access road to commemorate the airport's history.
 In 2007, construction began as the plan was approved by the Vienna City Council.
-It was one of Europe’s largest urban development projects, and construction initiated in 2010, encompassing over 240 hectares for more than 25,000 residents and over 20,000 jobs.
-The expansion of the Vienna S-Bahn was also built on the former airfield, with the Wien-Aspern Nord Station being built.
+It was one of Europe's largest urban development projects, and construction initiated in 2010, encompassing over 240 hectares for more than 25,000 residents and over 20,000 jobs.
+The expansion of the Vienna S-Bahn also took place over the former airfield, along with the establishment of Wien-Aspern Nord Station.